-- Strengthen compliance with relevant Heavy Vehicle legislation and procedural mechanisms. - Provide transparency in the management of Heavy Vehicles throughout the Shire. - Ensure that Council takes account of relevant freight strategies when processing heavy vehicle road access applications. - Potentially bring to Council's attention the need to prioritise improvement works on elements of its networks to facilitate the efficient movement of freight to and from local industries (often referred to as "Last Mile").
+- Strengthen compliance with relevant Hheavy ↓vehicle legislation and procedural mechanisms. - Provide transparency in the management of Hheavy ₩vehicles throughout the Shire. - Ensure that Council takes into account of relevant freight strategies when processing heavy vehicle road access applications/requirements. - Potentially bring to Council's attention the need to prioritise improvement works on elements of its networks to facilitate the efficient movement of freight to and from local industries (often referred to as "Last Mile"). - Work with NHVR and local industries to improve heavy vehicle access and keep local economy productive and strong.